braaar/Bot/README.md

 - The bot does not yet take into account an existing cooldown, so it assumes that when you open **r/place** you can immediately place a pixel.
 In the worst case scenario, your first pixel could waste 4 minutes and 59 seconds of time.

 Thanks to /r/placeNL, whose code provided the base for this bot.

+## Artwork in this bot
+This bot is setup to maintain the watchdominion.org banner at (664, 476)